Gain access to personalized product screening, the best pricing, rewards, and more!

 Trelona Compressed Termite Bait Cartridges - Trelona Compressed Termite Bait Cartridges are cartridges made for the ATBS Advance Termite Baiting System.
 The bait is used to control subterranean termite infestations.

-Another product that is similar to Diflubenzuron is Pivot 10 IGR.
-This is an IGR liquid concentrate that can be applied to control a broad range of insect pests, hindering the development of eggs and larvae.
+Another product similar to Diflubenzuron is Pivot 10 IGR.
+This is an IGR liquid concentrate that can be applied to control a wide range of insect pests, hindering the development of eggs and larvae.